tenfef/SlashCSS/content/docs/button.md

 ##### Shapes

-You can apply differently shaped corners with the border utility.
+You can apply different corners with the `border` component.

 <div class="margin-bottom:2">
   <button class="button">Default</button>